wamp-proto/wamp-proto/spec/README.md

 	[32, 912873614, {"match": "prefix"}, "com.myapp.topic.emergency"]

-When a **prefix-matching policy** is in place, any event with a topic that has `SUBSCRIBE.Topic` as a *prefix* will match the subscription, and potentially delivered to *Subscribers* on the subscription.
+When a **prefix-matching policy** is in place, any event with a topic that has `SUBSCRIBE.Topic` as a *prefix* will match the subscription, and potentially be delivered to *Subscribers* on the subscription.

-In above example, events with `PUBLISH.Topic` e.g.
+In the above example, events with `PUBLISH.Topic`

  * `com.myapp.topic.emergency.11`
  * `com.myapp.topic.emergency-low`